 This clause presents requirements for interoperation with devices/systems that have been enhanced for telepresence.

-Int04: The telepresence system is required to enable audio and video terminals based on different open standards, different software and/or hardware architectures to participate in the same conference.
+Int04: It is required that a telepresence system enable audio and video terminals based on different open standards, different software and/or hardware architectures to participate in the same conference.

-Int05: It is required that the telepresence system provide a telepresence experience between telepresence endpoints and devices based on different open standards participating in the same conference.
+Int05: It is required that a telepresence system provide a telepresence experience between telepresence endpoints and devices based on different open standards participating in the same conference.
 For example: A telepresence enhanced SIP endpoint and a telepresence enhanced H.323 endpoint via control signalling gateway.

-Int06: It is required that the telepresence system allow telepresence endpoints and devices residing in different networks to participate in the same conference.
+Int06: It is required that a telepresence system allow telepresence endpoints and devices residing in different networks to participate in the same conference.
 This includes cases of intra and inter operator networks, and also between an operator network and an enterprise network.

-Int07: Telepresence systems support for interoperability between endpoints with presentation screens of different resolutions is recommended.
+Int07: It is recommended that a telepresence systems support interoperability between endpoints with presentation screens of different resolutions.

 Network requirements

-Net001: The telepresence system is recommended to enable reserving network resources for assuring QoS for the telepresence session.
+Net001: It is recommended that a telepresence system enable reservation of network resources for assuring QoS for the telepresence session.

-Net002: The telepresence system is recommended to enable adaptation of the quality of media based on the network status.
+Net002: It is recommended that a telepresence system enable adaptation of the quality of media based on the network status.
 For example: Under best-effort network such as Internet which cannot provide strictly guaranteed network QoS, the telepresence system may need to manipulate its video quality based on network status.

-Net003: The telepresence system is recommended to provide a means to traverse NATs or firewalls automatically to assure connectivity of telepresence services with minimal user operation.
+Net003: It is recommended that a telepresence system provide a means to traverse NATs or firewalls automatically to assure connectivity of telepresence services with minimal user operation.

 {Editor’s Note: This requirement needs more discussion.}

-Net004: The telepresence system is required to support both IPv4 and IPv6.
+Net004: It is required that a telepresence system support both IPv4 and IPv6.

 {Editor’s Note: This requirement needs more discussion.
 Use cases would be helpful.}